Pursuit of Self-Government

 Stage Four: Negotiation of an Agreement in Principle

-Substantive treaty negotiations take place in this stage.
+Substantive negotiations take place in this stage.
 Land, resources, self-government and financial components usually form part of the negotiations.
-The Agreement in Principle sets out the key objectives and elements to be part of the treaty.
+The Agreement in Principle sets out the key objectives and elements to be part of self-government.

 At this stage, outstanding legal and technical issues are resolved.
 Formal signing and ratification of the agreement brings the parties to Stage Six.

-The plans to implement the treaty are put into effect or phased in as agreed.
-The table remains active to oversee the implementation of the treaty.
+The plans to implement the self-government agreement are put into effect or phased in as agreed.
+The table remains active to oversee the implementation of the agreement.